Nieciovsky/qa-testing-portfolio/manual/01-olx/README.md

 🔹 All test cases are written in a structured format and stored as individual Markdown files. 🔹</p>
 <br><br>

-# 📘 Table of contents:
+# 📚 Scope of Contents:
 1. [Test Cases Overview – Login](#LoginLogin)
 2. [Test Cases Overview – Forgot Password](#ForgotPasswordPassword)
 3. [Releted Defects](#RelatedDefects)